 As well as having a Christmas Dinner on Christmas Day, Brits will know that some restaurants will have a special Christmas Dinner menu available in the run up to Christmas.
 This is aimed at the work Christmas party market!
 It’s weird having work parties here without the special menu!

 - Yorkshire Puddings.
 A simple batter similar to a crepe mix (eggs, flour and milk), poured into a cupcake tin and baked in the oven.

 - Pigs in Blankets.
 Pigs in Blankets aren’t the same in America.
 In the UK, Pigs in Blankets are little cocktail sausages wrapped in bacon and they are yummy!

 - Sausage Rolls.
 Just to confuse things, sausage rolls are like American ‘Pigs in Blankets’ which are little hot dog sausages wrapped in pastry.
 In the UK our Sausage Rolls are made with sausage meat, giving them a slightly different taste!
 I love eating cold sausage rolls, they are great to take to gatherings as well as you can make bite sized ones!

-If you happen to live near an Aldi, they are great for setting you up for a European Christmas!
+As mentioned above, f you happen to live near an Aldi, they are great for setting you up for a European Christmas!
 I found: tree chocolates, advent calendars, stollen (heavy cake with raisins) and panettone (brioche style cake with fruit)!